Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

-\subsubsection{Implementation Details of \ourmethod{}}
+\subsection{Implementation Details of \ourmethod{}}

-The proposed federated framework of \ourmethod{} consists of two major parts - the central aggregator and the 5G mobile phone user or end device.
-While the former has been implemented as a Python socket server, the latter has been implemented as socket clients.
-We have used the 5G datasets explained in \S\ref{data_simulated}, \S\ref{public_data} to represent ten end users - of which two users use $50\%$ of the Lumos-5G dataset each, two users use $50\%$ of the Irish dataset each, two users use $50\%$ of the MN-Wild dataset each, and four users correspond to the $\mathtt{ns3-mmwave}$ dataset.
-The entire federated iteration can be extended by adding new users in the setup or by adding new datasets for each user.

-The prediction model has been implemented with the Keras module for importing the three model layers - LSTM, dropout, and Dense, as shown in Table \ref{tab:model_summary}.
-The initial training of the global model using the in-house 4G dataset, and the subsequent local training as well as retraining at the individual users using the aforementioned 5G datasets are executed with a train-test split of $70\%$-$30\%$.
-While training the end devices' respective dataset we have kept 25 number of epochs.
-The trained model is saved in a single HDF5 file as supported by Keras, containing the model's architecture, weight values, and compile information.
-The size of this file for the central aggregator is $3.6$MB, while that at the end devices is around $800$-$1300$KB.
+\ourmethod{} consists of two major parts -- the central aggregator and the 5G mobile phone user or end-device; while the former has been implemented as a Python socket server, the latter has been implemented as a socket client.
+We have used the 5G datasets explained in Section~\ref{data} to represent ten end-users, of which two users use $50\%$ of the Lumos-5G dataset each, two users use $50\%$ of the Irish dataset each, two users use $50\%$ of the MN-Wild dataset each, and four users correspond to the Simulated-5G dataset.
+The prediction model has been implemented with the Keras module for importing the three model layers - LSTM, Dropout, and Dense, as shown in Table~\ref{tab:model_summary}.
+The initial training of the global model using the in-house 4G dataset and the subsequent local training, as well as retraining at the individual users using the aforementioned 5G datasets, are executed with a train-test split of $70\%$-$30\%$.
+While training the end-device's respective dataset, we have fixed the number of epochs as $25$.
+As Keras supports, the trained model is saved in a single HDF5 file containing the model's architecture, weight values, and compiled information.
+The size of this file for the central aggregator is $3.6$MB, while that at the end-devices is around $800$-$1300$KB.

-\subsubsection{Baselines}
+\subsection{Baselines}